Unspokenevil/hg-engine-wiki/Home.md

 Then run `git pull [hg-engine] main`, where `[hg-engine]` is the remote name that you have given the main repository.

 Finally, to update, make sure there are files in ``build/a002`` (normally `mondata_*`).
 Run `python3 scripts/tm_learnset.py --dump armips/data/tmlearnset.txt`.
 This will dump the TM data in the new format for insertion.
 It automatically handles everything, including dumping the moves from the `include/constants/moves.h`/species from `include/constants/species.h` and correlating them with what is in the ROM.

+From there, delete all your `tmdata` entries in `armips/data/mondata.s` and then the `armips/data/tmlearnset.s`.
 </details>

 <details>